ASP.NET 4 Beta 2 Breaking Changes

 In ASP.NET 1.1, the System.Web.HttpCachePolicy.SetOmitVaryStar method was added, which you could call to suppress the Vary:* header.
 This method was chosen because changing the emitted HTTP header was considered a potentially breaking change at the time.
 However, developers have been confused by the behavior in ASP.NET, and bug reports suggest that developers are unaware of the existing SetOmitVaryStar behavior.

-In applications that specify <@OutputCache Location="ServerAndClient"> on a page, you will now see the behavior implied by the name of the Location attribute's value – that is, pages will be cacheable in the browser without requiring that you call the SetOmitVaryStar method.
+In applications that specify Location="ServerAndClient" in the @ OutputCache directive on a page, you will now see the behavior implied by the name of the Location attribute's value – that is, pages will be cacheable in the browser without requiring that you call the SetOmitVaryStar method.

 If pages in your application must emit Vary:*, call the AppendHeader method, as in the following example: